 Studies have shown that Mako robotic TKR patients used less pain medication.
 They also needed fewer physical therapy sessions.
 The smaller incision creates less scarring.

-Reduced pain means you’ll be up and moving around two weeks after surgery.
+Reduced pain means you’ll be up and moving around two weeks after surgery, making the Mako Knee Replacement recovery time fairly short.
 The MAKOplasty technology optimizes the new joint’s alignment and positions.
 This gives you the best comfort and range of motion to ensure it lasts a long time.

 Remember each person is unique and the recovery times will vary.
 Personal factors affect this timeline.
 Examples include your general health and the need for physical therapy.